LaurenDupuis/EJP-RD_Helis_Academy/tutorials/Pathway_analysis.md

 -------------------------------------------------------------------------------------------------------

-## Assignment 5: Perform Pathway Statistics
+## Part 5: Perform Pathway Statistics

-To identify pathways that might be affected by lung cancer, you can perform pathway statistics to calculate Z-Scores for each pathway (check lecture!).
+To identify pathways that might be affected by RETT syndrome, you can perform pathway statistics to calculate Z-Scores for each pathway.
 PathVisio automatically ranks the pathways based on the Z-Score.

 1. Go to Menu Data → Statistics
 2. First we need to define a criteria for differentially expressed genes.
 We are going to select those genes based on significant p-value but we are also going to make sure the change is high enough by specifying a logFC threshold:
-    a.	([logFC] < -1 OR [logFC] > 1) AND [P.Value] < 0.05
+    a.	([logFC] < -0.58 OR [logFC] > 0.58) AND [P.Value] < 0.05

-> **Question 5A.** Explain in your own words what this expression criteria means (which genes will be selected)?
-> ([logFC] < -1 OR [logFC] > 1) AND [P.Value] < 0.05

 3. Now we need to specify the pathway directory.
 In the Pathway_Analysis_Data folder you can find the directory:
 Wikipathways-Human-Pathways
 4. Browse to this directory and select it.
 5. Then click on Calculate and wait for the result table.

-> **Question 5B.** What are the top 5 altered pathways and what are their Z-Scores?
+> **Question 5A.** What are the top 5 altered pathways and what are their Z-Scores?
 Do you see highly ranked pathways in the result
-> table that you expect to be affected by RETT syndrome? (biological interpretation - link to prior knowledge!)
+> table that you expect to be affected by RETT syndrome?

-> **Question 5C** What is the pathway with the lowest Z-Score?
+> **Question 5B** What is the pathway with the lowest Z-Score?
 What does a low Z-Score mean biologically? (ignore pathways with NaN)